Skeletons found in cars pulled from Oklahoma lake

 Local media reported on Wednesday that the three teenagers were riding in Williams' 1969 Chevrolet Camaro.
 The teens never arrived home that night and have not been located since.

-Custer County Sheriff Bruce Peoples was quoted on Tuesday by local media as saying the second vehicle may date back to a cold case where two or three unidentified people were last seen in a car in Canute, Oklahoma, about 14 miles south of Foss Lake.
+Custer County Sheriff Bruce Peoples was quoted on Tuesday by local media as saying the second vehicle may date back to a cold case from the early 1960s.
+In that case, a car with two or three unidentified people was last seen in Canute, Oklahoma, about 14 miles south of Foss Lake.
+But the missing persons database has no records before 1969 for Canute.

 The Custer County sheriff could not be reached for comment on Wednesday.